 The hope was to make Tennessee's foliage accessible to a whole new type of leaf peeper.

 It worked.
 Many travelers started visiting the state just to try out the viewfinders.
 And the results were life-changing, as you can see in the Tennessee tourism office's moving video showing people taking in autumn's reds, golds, and oranges for the very first time.

 The fall foliage program was so successful the state has installed more and more viewfinders.
 Today, the devices can be found in Chattanooga, Gatlinburg, outside Memphis, and in nine other leafy spots across Tennessee.
-All are free to use, and, as of mid-September, all are once again available to the public (some had been closed because of the pandemic).
+All are free to use and will be once again available to the public (some had been closed because of the pandemic).

 Created by a firm called Enchroma, the devices use a technology called "notch band filters," which alter the wavelengths of light at a certain frequency to make colors more vivid.

 Enchroma notes that color blindness affects roughly 1 out of every 12 men and 1 in 200 women.
 The condition can have a serious impact on many aspects of life, including schoolwork when kids don’t realize they can’t see color coding on charts, maps, and other educational tools.
 Today, only 11 out of the 50 U.S. states test for color blindness, according to Kent Streeb, Enchroma's director of public relations.

 While Tennessee was among the first destinations to grasp the touristic value of corrective devices for color blindness, they're catching on elsewhere.